Matching your commitment to students

 For a limited time, the University will match gifts, made by current and retired faculty and staff members, to endowed scholarships and graduate fellowships at a 50 percent rate.
 With your gift, you can help keep a UW education accessible for generations to come.
 Student endowments support current and future students at the University of Washington, providing them consistent support throughout their college careers.

+Already more than 500 of you have participated in this incredible opportunity and there is still $2 million in matching funds available.
 Join us and help keep an extraordinary education within reach for all Huskies.

 Two ways to participate